Jatiinagarwal/Data-science/README.md

 # Data-Science
-This is Data science learning.Here I will upload all my learnings.
+This is my Data science learning.Here I will upload all my learnings.